aosabook/500lines/contingent/chapter.rst

 How could we represent such a graph in Python?

-The language gives priority to four generic data structures by giving them direct support in the language syntax.
+The Python language gives priority to four generic data structures by giving them direct support in the language syntax.
-You can create new instances of these big-four data structures by simply typing their literal representation into your source code.
+You can create new instances of these big-four data structures by simply typing their literal representation into your source code, and their four type objects are available as built-in symbols that can be used without being imported.

 * The **tuple** is a read-only sequence used to hold heterogeneous data —